 iWorld report on vision.
 Geneva: World Health Organization; 2019.
 License: CC BY-NC-SA 3.0 IGO.

 ii Keep an Eye on Your Vision Health.
 Centers for Disease Control and Prevention. https://www.cdc.gov/visionhealth/resources/features/keep-eye-on-vision-health.html.
 Accessed April 29, 2021.

 iii Hiroven M, Ojala R, Korhonen P, et al. Visual and Hearing Impairments After Preterm Birth.
 Pediatrics.
 2018; 142(2): e20173888. https://pediatrics.aappublications.org/content/pediatrics/142/2/e20173888.full.pdf.
 Accessed April 29, 2021.

 iv Blindness and vision impairment fact sheet.
 World Health Organization; 2021. https://www.who.int/news-room/fact-sheets/detail/blindness-and-visual-impairment.
 Accessed April 29, 2021.

-At Johnson & Johnson Vision, part of Johnson & Johnson Medical Devices Companies, we have a bold ambition: to change the trajectory of eye health around the world.
+At Johnson & Johnson Vision, part of Johnson & Johnson MedTech**, we have a bold ambition: to change the trajectory of eye health worldwide.
 Through our operating companies, we deliver innovation that enables eye care professionals to create better outcomes for patients throughout their lives, with products and technologies that address unmet needs including refractive error, cataracts, and dry eye.
-In communities with greatest need, we work in collaboration to expand access to quality eye care, and we are committed to helping people see better, connect better and live better.
-Visit us at www.jjvision.com.
-Follow @JNJVision on Twitter and Johnson & Johnson Vision on LinkedIn.
+In communities with greatest need, we work in collaboration to expand access to quality eye care, and we are committed to helping people see better, connect better, live better.
+Visit us at jjvision.com, follow @JNJVision on Twitter, Johnson & Johnson Vision on LinkedIn, and @JNJVision on Facebook.